anefzaoui/fitText/README.md

 The only downside to this method is that executing it so many times (100s of times) will make a noticeable lag.
 However for our purpose here it serves us well and more accurate than the first solution.

-## Where's NodeJS, ES6, Webpack and Babel?
+## Where's ES6, Webpack and Babel?
 While it's fun to work on `fitText` in such an environment where ES6 reduces the amount of code we write, Babel transpiles it to a version of JS that the browser can understand, and Webpack to bundle and minify our library.
 I think a simple solution (simple in terms of lines of code and number of files) requires a simple setup.
+Thus, only Nodejs and Puppeteer are present to provide a container for Mocha and Chai to run our tests.

 ## Improvements